State Tax Incentives

 Arizona Historic Preservation Heritage Fund Grant Program

 This program provides funding assistance to local, regional and statewide historic preservation projects.
-Grants are currently not available.

 National Trust for Historic Preservation

 The National Trust, through its financial assistance programs, demonstrates that preserving our heritage improves the quality of life in American communities.
-The National Trust's grant and loan programs have assisted thousands of innovative preservation projects that protect the continuity, diversity and beauty of our communities.
+The National Trust's grant and loan programs have helped thousands of innovative preservation projects that protect the continuity, diversity and beauty of our communities.